cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 There's lots to do!
 You can get creative about getting over this lower-number problem.
 We can also increase the complexity of the equations.
 I was able to get quite far on ones as complex as `131 + 83 - 744 * 33 (= -24338)`, but haven't really gotten it to work with division.
-But that's probably just a matter of tweaking the model or the training process.

 Feel free to pass on hints, ideas for improvement, or your own results in the comments or as issues on my [repository](https://github.com/cpury/lstm-math).